 Though this time the harvested data was used to try influence people’s beliefs, scammers can also use your data to hack your personal accounts – and steal your money.

-I wrote a few months back about oversharing on social media – just before the scandal broke actually – but that was more about what you post.
+I’ve written about oversharing on social media but that is more about what you post.
 This guide instead is about what you’re not aware you’re giving away.

 Follow the steps in this checklist to ensure you’re not sharing more information about yourself than you should.